Revised February 6, 2022

 We accurately represent our background and training using appropriate terms according to applicable laws and professional code.

-In advance of treatment, we inform participants of any fees and the process for collecting payment.
+In advance of any ritual, we inform participants of any fees and the process for collecting payment.

 We obtain consent to record sessions when applicable and to use recordings solely for purposes explicitly agreed upon by the participant, such as for training and supervision, or for the participant’s personal use.

-We obtain informed consent for any physical touch by describing the type of touch.
+We obtain informed and sober consent in advance of any physical touch by describing the type of touch.
 Physical touch is never sexual and we make agreements about how the participant can stop touch at any time.

-We inform participants in advance about the possible or scheduled presence of assistants, providers, observers, or any other staff who may be a part of treatment and/or have access to patient-identifying information.
+We inform participants in advance about the possible or scheduled presence of assistants, providers, observers, or any other staff who may be a part of ritual and/or have access to sensitive participant information.

 4. Practitioner-Participant Alliance and Trust